 Conveyors are present in almost all manufacturing facilities.
 They often play a critical role in production and material handling processes.
-It is an asset you do not want to see shut off, unless it’s for planned conveyor maintenance.
+It is not an asset you want to see shut down, unless it’s for planned conveyor maintenance.

 The importance of regular conveyor maintenance